ibnufajar1994/elt-pipeline-project/README.md

 Business Process: Service Capacity Utilization Grains:
 - a.
 Flight Route Daily Level
   - A single record represents daily capacity and utilization for each flight route.
 Shows booking rates and seat occupancy per route per day.

+ ## Identify the Dimension
+ After the grain has been defined, the next step is to identify the dimension needed for the data warehouse.
+The dimension needed for data warehouse include:

+1. Date Dimension (dim_date)
+   This table store information about standart date dimension for temporal analysis such as: day, month, quarter, year, bussiness calender (weekend / holiday), etc.

+2. Aircraft Dimension (dim_aircraft)
+   Store information about various type of  aircraft that used in flight

+3. Airlines Dimension (dim_airlines)
+   Store information about the airlines operating the flights

+4. Airport Dimension (dim_airport)
+   Stores information about airport and location

+5. Customer Dimension (dim_customer)
+   Stores detail information about costumer who used the pactravel application.

+6. Hotel Dimension (dim_hotel)
+   Contain hotel property information